Part-time, Temporary/Seasonal (no more than 18 hours per week)

 Dublin Senior Center: Under general supervision, this assignment includes setting up and cleaning community recreational facilities before, during and after activities and rentals.

 Family Programs: Under general supervision, this assignment supports the After School Program, Student Union, and summer camp activities.
-Duties also include developing and directing weekly lesson plans and activities.

 Shannon Community Center: Under general supervision, this assignment oversees the proper use of a community recreational facility; performs a variety of custodial tasks; and assists the public and staff in their use of the facility.

 Sports Programs: Under general supervision, this assignment is responsible for officiating a variety of sports league events and also serves as official scorer-of-record at sports events.

 ESSENTIAL DUTIES AND RESPONSIBILITIES